leonbornemann/RoleMatchingEvaluation/README.md

 # Usage

 The repository contains two python3 jupyter notebooks (https://jupyter.org/), that draw plots or print out the precision/recall/f1 measures.
 To execute them, you need the output data (csv files) of the [CBRM](https://github.com/leonbornemann/CompatibilityBasedRoleMatching) evaluation script.
+The results of the original experiments for the above mentioned paper are available here (Link to be published soon).